 - Day at a Glance - Requests.
 Requests are grouped by the overall approval status.

 - Day at a Glance - Approvals.
 Events are grouped in request status by each individual approval record in the system.
-If an event has three approvals, the event is displayed once for each approval regardless of their states.
+If an event has three approvals, the event is displayed once for each approval, regardless of its state.
 After an event has been confirmed or canceled, it is no longer displayed here.

 - Event Editor.
 The event editor can be used to review and edit any approval for the event.
 It can also be used to change the state of approvals from Waiting for Review to Pending if the system has been set to use this preview feature.